On International Nurses Day 2021 we're celebrating our incredible graduate and nurse apprentices, especially after such a difficult year.

-On this International Nurses Day 21 we are celebrating all our incredible graduate and nurse apprentices, especially after such a difficult year.
-The 12 May coincides with Florence Nightingale’s birthday who established the first professional nursing school, trailblazing the profession and highlighting the importance of nursing as a job and career, enabling the success of future nurses.
+International Nurses Day, 12 May, coincides with Florence Nightingale’s birthday who established the first professional nursing school, trailblazing the profession and highlighting the importance of nursing as a job and career, enabling the success of future nurses.

 Today we hear from two of ARU’s Nurse Apprentices blazing their own trail by blending academic study with workplace learning through the Nursing Apprenticeship scheme to fulfil their career aspirations.